 How to Test Schema

 After using a plugin to set Schema markup or manually configuring it yourself, you may want to test and make sure the search results for your website are appearing as you intended.
 Fortunately, Google has created the Structured Data Testing Tool for exactly this purpose:

 You can either enter a URL to test existing Schema markup, or enter a code snippet to test it before using it on your website.
 We recommend using the code snippet tester to ensure all works as intended without errors or warnings before embedding the markup on your website.

 WP Engine and Schema Markup

-Plus, our servers are built for superior site performance to provide the best experience for your users and give your SEO a boost.
+Here at WP Engine, our Digital Experience Platform is finely tuned for your success.
+Our servers are built for superior site performance to provide the best experience for your users and give your SEO a boost.
 Ready to get started?
 Explore our WP Engine plans today!